MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-office-365-certificate-chains.md

 ## **Additional certificate paths**

-The following include legacy certificates that aren't included above and will be merged with the list above over time.
+The following list includes legacy certificates that aren't included above and will be merged with the list above over time.

 evsecure-aia.verisign.com<br>
 sa.symcb.com<br>